 The Voltbike Yukon Limited Edition is a reliable bike that will get you around for years to come.
-The fat tires adds to the ride and gives you more versatility over different terrain.
+The fat tires add to the ride and give you more versatility over different terrain.
 I can guarantee you one thing you will be smiling after going for a ride.
 This bike is fun.

 If you are going to purchase the Voltbike Yukon, please fill in the name “Pete Lautenschlager” in the box that says Enter name of the person who referred you to us.
 This will help out this website and allow me to make more helpful videos.
 Thanks, Pete.